VILLAGE OF BALDWIN

 Administrator/Clerk-Treasurer’s Report – Tracy Carlson

-Russett moved to convene to closed session pursuant to 19.85 (1) (e) – Deliberation of or negotiation for the public properties, the investment of public funds, or the conduct of other specific public business, whenever competitive or bargaining reasons require a closed session.
-Seconded by Knegendorf.
+Van Someren moved to convene to closed session pursuant to 19.85 (1) (c) – Consideration of employment, promotion, compensation or performance evaluation data of any village employee who is subject to the jurisdiction or authority of the board.
+Seconded by Van Damme.
 Motion carried by roll call vote with all in favor.

-Being no further business, the closed session and the meeting adjourned at 8:28pm.
+Being no further business, the meeting adjourned at 8:37pm.